Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/ExistingProject.md

 # Existing Project

-These instructions assume starting with just the contents of `addons/`.
+These instructions assume starting with just the contents of `addons/` and going through the installer to copy the examples content into your project.
 This will be the case when installing the *plugin* version in the Godot Asset Library.

+Example files can be reinstalled from the Project > Tools menu, assuming they have not been deleted.

 1. Update the project’s name in the main menu.